All Episodes

 What those idiots in Peru just gave the environment constitutional rights down there?

-U.S. newspaper advertising revenue collapsed by nearly two billion dollars or 18% in the third quarter, according to the newspaper association of America.
+U.S. newspaper advertising revenue collapsed by nearly $2 billion or 18% in the third quarter.

 $2 billion.